FarzanSoli/Protein-Structure-Generation/README.md

 3 - Utility Functions: The Functions.py script contains essential functions for data processing, normalization, training, and other related tasks.

-To build the Docker image and run the container, which will automatically process the training dataset, follow these steps.
+To build the Docker image and run the container, which will automatically save training, validation and test datasets, follow these steps.
 Note that the process can be time-consuming and depends on your internet speed.
+These steps download the most recent dataset.

+However, you can use the available dataset [alpha-carbon coordinates.][2] and run the "Protein_Backbone_Dataset.py" code locally to save the training, validation and test datasets.

 ```
 docker build -t peptidiff .